 Please remember that if you have a fire, your most important task is to get you and your family to a place of safety.
 Do not fight a fire if you are putting yourself and/or other at risk by doing so.
 Instead, retreat and call 911.

-The Marion Fire Department does offer fire extinguisher training for businesses, for a nominal fee and is some cases your insurance company will cover that fee.
 If you have any further questions of fire extinguishers or fire safety, please call Marion Fire Department at 377-8237.